LabunskyA/StegoProxy/README.md

 Java library and application to create staganography proxy connections over the Internet.

 # Usage
-Simply download client and/or server .jar files from releases page and run them with JRE 8+. <br>
+Simply download client and/or server .jar files from releases page and run them with java 8 or later. <br>
-It will print you what to do next.
+Run it without arguments if you want to know what to do next.

-At you client machine you should use steganography ProxyClient.jar as proxy server. <br>
+At you client machine you should use steganography <b>ProxyClient.jar</b> as proxy server. <br>
 It incapsulates your data into steganography channel and sends it to server with proxy server.

-ProxyServer.jar should be running at external server and connected to real proxy server, like Squid. <br>
+<b>ProxyServer.jar</b> should be running at external server and connected to real proxy server, like Squid. <br>
 It receives incapsulated data, decodes and retranslates in to real proxy, so data could reach it's real destination.

 # How it works
-StegoProxy is consisted of ProxyServer and ProxyClient modules.
+<b>StegoProxy</b> is consisted of ProxyServer and ProxyClient modules.

 <b>ProxyClient</b> is client-side of StegoProxy. <br>
 You can interract with it like with any other proxies.